SaladTechnologies/bark-benchmark/README.md

-# sdnext-benchmark
+# bark-benchmark

-This project provides a pattern for creating benchmarks with an sdnext container.
-This example uses a preconfigured [Stable Diffusion XL 1.0 image](https://hub.docker.com/r/saladtechnologies/sdnext-sdxl10).
+This project benchmarks the performance of the Bark model, using a preconfigured [Bark image](https://hub.docker.com/r/saladtechnologies/bark).

 ## Getting Started